rafid29mehda/All-About-ECG/Feature Extraction/README.md

 1. **Start Simple**: Begin with morphological and statistical features—they’re easier to understand and compute.
 Use `neurokit2` for automated peak detection.
 2. **Practice with Real Data**: Download ECG datasets from Physionet (e.g., MIT-BIH Arrhythmia Database) to test these techniques on real signals.
-3. **Visualize Everything**: Plot your ECG signals, peaks, and scalograms to see what the features represent.
+3. **Visualize Everything**: Plot the ECG signals, peaks, and scalograms to see what the features represent.
 Visualization helps you spot errors.
 4. **Combine Features**: For machine learning, combine morphological (e.g., QRS amplitude), statistical (e.g., variance), and wavelet-based (e.g., wavelet energy) features to improve model accuracy.
 5. **Handle Noise**: ECG signals often have noise (e.g., muscle artifacts).
 Clean the signal with filters (e.g., bandpass) before extracting features.
 6. **Learn Libraries**: Master `neurokit2` for morphological features, `numpy` and `scipy` for statistical features, and `pywt` for wavelet features.
 7. **Experiment with Scales**: For wavelet features, try different scales or wavelets to see which capture the ECG patterns best.
-8. **Think About Your PhD**: These features are building blocks for your research.
+8. **Think About the PhD**: These features are building blocks for the research.
 For example, you could use wavelet energy to detect premature ventricular contractions or statistical features to analyze heart rate variability.

 ### Next Steps